Doctors Warn Against Supermodel’s Coconut Oil HabitUpdated: February 20, 2017Celebrity Health, healthy fats

 Eat lots of coconut oil says the beautiful Australian and mother of one who says that she has been consuming it since she was 14.

 The World Health Organization warns that such behavior is risky, however, and that coconut oil consumed in such amounts leads to an increase in coronary artery risk.
+But, this foolish advice is based on outdated science.

 Keith Ayoob, director of the nutrition clinic at the Children’s Evaluation and Rehabilitation Center at Albert Einstein College of Medicine said that people should not consume that much coconut oil and that is should be used sparingly.